-- help you expand your business on new markets.
+- Help you expand your business in new markets.

 While it’s absolutely essential for websites with several language versions, international SEO can be tricky.
-In this article, I will go through all the stuff related to hreflang attributes, choosing the right domain structure, and everything else you need to know to make your website successful.
+In this article, I will go through hreflang attributes, choosing the right domain structure, and everything else you need to know to make your website successful.

-Target.com ships to three countries: USA, Canada, and Mexico.
+Target ships to three countries: the USA, Canada, and Mexico.

 Marks & Spencer

-Marks & Spencer is a popular online retailer (over 10 billion pounds in revenue in 2017) and has a dedicated version for German users.
+Marks & Spencer is a popular online retailer and has a dedicated version for German users.

 However, people from Germany typing “Mark Spencer” in Google receive the English version.

-Amazon suffers from similar issues.
+Amazon is suffering from similar issues.
 Users searching from the United Kingdom or Canada commonly get results from the American version of Amazon.

 What do users do in such a case?
 I created a poll to find out.